My current AI workflow

 Here are the main tools I have been reaching for lately to get consistently better results.

-For example, if I want an agent to add a feature to a side project, I no longer start with something lazy like "build me a settings page".
-I will use a more structured flow so the agent first works out the plan, writes down the assumptions, and only then starts implementing.
-That one change alone usually gives me better output than jumping straight into code generation.
+For example, if I want an agent to add a feature, it no longer just starts generating code.
+It invokes a brainstorming skill first, works out the approach, surfaces assumptions, and only then moves to implementation.
+That one shift alone gives me noticeably better output than jumping straight into code generation.

 As the repo is described: